-The Stevanovich Institute on the Formation of Knowledge will offer two 6th-year dissertation research fellowships for graduate students whose work touches on our 2016-18 research theme, Comparing Practices of Knowledge.
-Students from any division may apply, provided they have reached candidacy by the application deadline of Friday, February 24, 2017.
+The Stevanovich Institute on the Formation of Knowledge will offer two 6th- and 7th-year dissertation research fellowships for graduate students whose work touches on our 2016-18 research theme, Comparing Practices of Knowledge.
+PhD students from any UChicago division or school may apply, provided they have reached candidacy by the application deadline of Wednesday, February 28, 2018.
 These awards may not be held later than year seven.

 Awards for the academic year will include a stipend of $20,000, tuition, fees, and health insurance (if elected), as well as the opportunity to apply for reimbursement of conference expenses (up to $700) when presenting papers during the fellowship year.
 Students can hold no other award while on the SIFK tenure, but the terms of the fellowship do permit students to engage in other remunerative activities (such as teaching), and do not preclude students from applying for dissertation completion grants or other University funding in subsequent years.
 The requirements for fellowship recipients are: